-We worked with Equinox trainer Gerren Liles to round up killer core moves using some of the most common gym equipment: a pull-up bar, cable machine, Bosu ball, abs roller, TRX straps, and barbell.
+We worked with Equinox trainer Gerren Liles to round up killer core moves using some of the most common gym equipment: a pull-up bar, a cable machine, a Bosu ball, an abs roller, TRX straps, and a barbell.
 And you can adjust them to fit any fitness level.

-1. Hanging Leg Circles
+1. Hanging leg circles

 Grip a pull-up bar with palms parallel, arms extended.
-(The bar should be high enough to hang from with legs extended, without feet touching the ground.)
+The bar should be high enough to hang from with legs extended, without feet touching the floor.
 Engaging core and keeping legs straight, draw a big circle in the air with your feet.

 Make it easier: Work up to the pull-up bar by doing the move in a captain’s chair first, which will provide more stability.

 2. Hanging bicycles

 This one may look like you’re running in the air, but hey, it works.
 Grip a pull-up bar with palms parallel, arms extended.
 Engage core and pull knees up to a 90-degree angle, thighs parallel to the floor.

 From here, pedal your flexed feet as if riding a bicycle.
 Repeat as quickly as possible while maintaining control for 30 seconds.

 Grip a pull-up bar.
 Engage core and lift knees toward right side of your torso, allowing your legs to bend naturally.
 Pull knees as close to right side of chest as possible, then slowly lower back to starting position.

 Repeat by pulling knees to left side of chest.
 Completing both the right and left sides counts as 1 rep. Do 8 to 10 reps.